xenses/jslib/docs/chunker.md

 then it is interpreted as a key/value pair and stored as metadata for the current chunk.

-The first directive after one or more non-directives signifies the beginning of a new chunk.

 There are two types of directives: *object directives*, which modify the behavior of the chunker object, and *chunk directives* which specify metadata about the current chunk.